Tag Archive for: places to retire

 9. Proximity to National Parks

-Grand Junction is close to national parks like Arches and Canyonlands in Utah, making it an excellent base for exploring the great outdoors during retirement.
+Grand Junction is close to national parks like Arches and Canyonlands in Moab Utah, making Grand Junction an excellent basecamp for exploring the great outdoors during retirement.

 10. Low Crime Rate